Danlino/uchart/README.md

 # <u>uchart</u>

 **Uchart is** a single-file **terminal command** with no dependencies written in Python.
-It serves **for simple visualization of a chart** from data read from stdin directly in the terminal.
+It serves **for simple visualization of a chart** from data read from stdin or file directly in the terminal.
 For the proper rendering of the chart, UTF-8 character set support is required.
 Numeric values must be separated by newlines.
 One number per line expected; other lines skipped.
 When input lines contain multiple whitespace or tab-separated values, the -c N / --column N option selects the N-th column (1-based) for plotting.

 ```